Community Grant Scheme 2025

 Project preparation

-Applicants prepare projects and application form to include: collating all relevant documentation as required on the application form, obtaining a minimum of 3 quotes for project works and ancillary costs associated with the project, ascertaining if planning permission or building control is required
+Applicants prepare projects and the online application form and Project Workbook to include: collating all relevant documentation as required, obtaining a minimum of 3 quotes for project works and ancillary costs associated with the project, ascertaining if planning permission or building control is required

 Small Grants: November - 31st Jan 2025